Bullying and harassment is behaviour that makes someone feel intimidated or offended.

 - Setting impossible deadlines and criticising when they aren't met

 - Ridiculing or criticising an individual or their work in front of others

 - Shifting blame onto one individual when something goes wrong

 - Refusing reasonable requests for time-off, training etc.

 If you are experiencing bullying at work then the resources below may help you.

 - Advice for members experiencing bullying (on an individual or collective basis)

 - Easy to use bullying reporting form for bullying at work.
-Using the form should assist members keep track of their experiences and will assist our reps and negotiating officers they need to lodge a formal complaint.
+Using the form can assist if you decide to pursue a grievance.
+Read the CSP grievance advice sheet before considering formal action.

 - NHS key site on bullying

 - Resource for students on clinical placement on what to do if bullied